-Gleb Savchenko’s Rumored Girlfriend Cassie Scerbo Says She’s ‘Happy’ Following Cabo Getaway
+Gleb Savchenko's Rumored Girlfriend Cassie Scerbo Says She's 'Happy' Following Cabo Getaway

 "I've actually known Keo for years and I'm really happy for him," she said.
 "They're both wonderful people, absolutely. …They're just so much fun, so wonderful [and have] great energy."

 In November, Gleb announced his split from his wife of 14 years, Elena Samodanova.
-The breakup came amid rumors that the handsome dancer had an affair with Chrishell, who was his partner on the 29th season of the ABC celebrity ballroom competition.
-But it wasn’t long after that Chrishell and Keo announced they were in a romantic relationship.
+The breakup came amid rumors that the handsome dancer had an affair with Chrishell, who was his partner on Season 29 of the ABC celebrity ballroom competition.
+But it wasn't long after that Chrishell and Keo announced they were in a romantic relationship.

 In December, the four friends jetted to Cabo.
 An insider told Us Weekly that while at first Gleb and Cassie tried to "hide" their PDA, by the end of the vacation they were more lovey-dovey.

-While some critics blasted the pair for hooking up so soon after Gleb’s split, the DWTS pro’s ex was spotted in Cabo a week later in the arms of dance Vlad Kvartin.
+While some critics blasted the pair for hooking up so soon after Gleb's split, the DWTS pro's ex was spotted in Cabo a week later in the arms of dancer Vlad Kvartin.
 Vlad is a longtime friend of the Savchenkos and works as an instructor at their ProDance LA dance studio.